-The university will attempt to inform learners about deadlines and procedures, but the final responsibility for the timely filing of the FAFSA and related documents is the learner’s.
+The university will attempt to inform students about deadlines and procedures, but the final responsibility for the timely filing of the FAFSA and related documents is the student’s.

-The learner must notify the Office of Student Financial Services regarding changes in financial situation, marriage, loss of a job, change in class load, withdrawal from school, or change of address.
-In order to contact the Office of Student Financial Services, a student may email, call, or visit in person.
+The student must notify Student Financial Services regarding changes in financial situation, marriage, loss of a job, change in class load, withdrawal from school, or change of address.
+In order to contact Student Financial Services, a student may email, call, or visit in person.

 Loan Code of Conduct

-- Neither LAPU as an institution nor any individual or financial aid employee shall enter into any revenue-sharing arrangement with any lender that makes loans to learners attending the institution.
+1. Neither LAPU as an institution nor any individual or financial aid employee shall enter into any revenue-sharing arrangement with any lender that makes loans to students attending the institution.

-- an “opportunity pool loan” is defined as a private education loan made by a lender to a learner (or the learner’s family) that involves a payment by the institution to the lender for extending credit to the learner.
+c. an “opportunity pool loan” is defined as a private education loan made by a lender to a student (or the student’s family) that involves a payment by the institution to the lender for extending credit to the student.